-How much supplemental coverage you need depends on your existing disability insurance.
-First, find out how much coverage you get from your current plan.
 Most people who need supplemental disability insurance have one of the following plans:

 Group disability insurance: Many employer plans cover up to 60% of your income, but that 60% payment is taxed if your company covers any of your premiums.